 I arrive the day ahead with a little time before the sunsets to meet the couple who are enjoying a beer after a busy day of setting up the marquee with friends for the reception.
 After a quick hello I take a walk to scout out some locations for portraits of the couple, with fields and fields of beautiful countryside, I’ve got a good feeling about what tomorrow brings.

 Living in Britain, you accept the rain, but when you become a wedding photographer, you start to develop a weird obsession with it.
 Trying to work out when it will begin and for how long can determine if you get some lovely images or some exceptional ones.
 I think I have about 5 weather apps on my phone, probably too many!?
+But at least if it does rain on your wedding day, I’m prepared.

 The morning of the wedding arrived, and apart from some sheep blocking the road, I make it to Jen’s parent’s house dry, on time and excited to start documenting the day.
 The family are helping with the final few bits in the marquee, hair is being blown dry, and the wedding cake has it’s incredible toppers carefully placed.
 Just walking around the rustic marquee you can tell the couple have put in a lot of effort into bringing part of themselves into the day, little references here and there stamping their personalities.